 - Learn to utilize a variety of presentation techniques and strategies, develop a business case for wellness, and market and promote wellness programs

-As a Workplace Wellness and Health Promotion graduate skilled in program design and management, psychosocial and physical health issues, mental health management, program planning and health promotion theory you will bring a holistic and interprofessional approach to the field.
+With your skills and knowledge in program design and management, psychosocial and physical health issues, mental health management, program planning and health promotion theory, you will bring a holistic and interprofessional approach to the field.

 |Course Code||Course Title||Location|